Philosophy of consulting, teaching.

 Why Models?

 Business interactions in markets and in economics, engineering designs, control systems and manufacturing and supply systems can become complex.
 If they get so complex that a manager or designer can't estimate the consequences of an action or change in a direct, straight forward, one step at a time manner, due to effects of feedback or closed loop or recycle paths, then some organised quantified approach is needed to elucidate the real underlying causality.
-The problem of assessment of effects is made much more difficult if the feedback paths take time to respond; the dynamics of the system have to be accounted for as well.
-That's my area of expertise.
-When such a system has been described in quantitative terms you have a model.
-Then you can understand and assess numerically the effects of changes (the "what ifs") and options.
-You have quantified the causal relationships.

 The consultant as teacher.

 It seems to me (MJMcC) that the role of consultant is also that of teacher.
 It is appropriate that those with experience and knowledge to hand on should try to pass it on to the people with whom they work.
 In the process the teacher learns even more so there's no loss to anyone.
-I've been a teacher at undergraduate and graduate level both in the UK and the USA.
+I've been and still am a teacher at undergraduate and graduate level both in the UK and the USA.
 I enjoy teaching and take care to explain whatever I do to my clients.
 Ultimately, they have to make choices for themselves; the consultant can really only advise.
 Since it is essential that clients understand the work done for them and assess it for themselves, the consultant must be a teacher.

 Dealing with Complexity: Keep it simple.

 All mathematical modelling is based on an argument by analogy.
 The mathematical model is not the same thing as the part of the real world it represents.
-No one can prove it so.
-The validity of any quantitative analysis depends on how closely the numerical model and the reality match.
-We adopt the principle of parsimony, Occam's razor, and start with the simplest model that has a good chance of being complex enough.
-The skill comes in being able to make good estimates (guesses?) early in the modelling work as to how much detail will be needed to get the quality of the match sufficient for the decisions which have to be taken.
-That's where the experience counts.
-I 've been doing it successfully for more than 30 years.
+No one can prove its equivalence.
+The validity of any quantitative analysis depends on how closely the numerical (mathematical) model and the reality match.
+I adopt the principle of parsimony, Occam's razor, and start with the simplest model that has a good chance of being effective enough.

 Industrial Folklore and the Compelling Force of Reality.